Scenarios

 const client = new CvmClient(clientConfig)

-// Call the API you want to access through the client object; you need to pass in the request object and the response callback function
+// Call the desired API through the client object, require the input of request object and response callback function

 client.DescribeZones().then(